Culturally Competent. Relationship-Centered.

 Employee Assistance Program (EAP): I am contracted with several EAP programs to offer time-limited services to covered individuals.
 Check your benefits for coverage.

 Group Therapy: Provides the opportunity to develop and practice new skills at connecting with others while deepening personal insights in a safe environment.
 All groups meet for 1.5 hours weekly in Santa Rosa, CA. New members are required to meet once individually prior to joining to evaluate if group is an appropriate fit.
+Please schedule a FREE Phone Consultation appointment to discuss if group may be the right fit for your needs.

 Groups Currently accepting new members: